WanYun-Yang/Numerical-Option-Pricing/README.md

 * Direct Crank-Nicolson method (CN_OptionPricing.m) <br>
 &emsp; An implicit finite difference method to numerically solve partial differential equations.
 It's unconditionally stable, but we have to solve a tridiagonal system each step.
 To speed up the calculation, we use the<a href="https://en.wikipedia.org/wiki/Tridiagonal_matrix_algorithm" title="Title"> Thomas algorithm</a> to deal with the tridiagonal system. <br> <br>
 * Crank-Nicolson method for the equaiton under heat-equation transformation (HT_OptionPricing.m) <br>
-&emsp; See <a href="https://fenix.tecnico.ulisboa.pt/downloadFile/395139424085/Extended%20Abstract.pdf" title="Title">Finite Differences Schemes for Pricing of European and American Options</a>, or check Mathematics of Financial Derivatives a Student Introduction, Wilmott, 1995, page 76-81.
+&emsp; See <a href="https://fenix.tecnico.ulisboa.pt/downloadFile/395139424085/Extended%20Abstract.pdf" title="Title">Finite Differences Schemes for Pricing of European and American Options</a>, or check <a href="https://books.google.com.tw/books?id=VYVhnC3fIVEC&printsec=frontcover&dq=Mathematics+of+Financial+Derivatives+a+Student+Introduction&hl=zh-TW&sa=X&ved=0ahUKEwiXuqKWxu3YAhXGlJQKHfz1BgYQ6AEIJjAA#v=onepage&q=Mathematics%20of%20Financial%20Derivatives%20a%20Student%20Introduction&f=false" title="Title">Mathematics of Financial Derivatives a Student Introduction</a>, Wilmott, 1995, page 76-81.